 Chase Sapphire Preferred® rewards

 Beyond that mega signup bonus, it's worth noting that the Chase Sapphire Preferred® Card offers solid everyday rewards earning opportunities as well.
-Cardholders earn two points per $1 spent on travel and dining purchases as well as one point per $1 on your other purchases.
+Cardholders earn five points per $1 on travel purchased through Ultimate Rewards; three points per $1 on dining, select streaming services and online grocery store purchases (excluding Target, Walmart and wholesale clubs); two points per $1 spent on travel; and one point per $1 on your other purchases.
 With no foreign transaction fees to worry about, this card is an excellent travel companion for your next trip abroad; earn points for your next vacation while on your current one.

 Is there trip cancellation insurance with the Sapphire Preferred® Card?